krasimir/demoit/README.md

 ## GET Params

 * `?state=<path to json file>` - relative path to a JSON file
 * `?mode=preview` - it loads the editor just in a preview mode.
-The code is visible but not compiled and not editable.
-This significantly reduces the file size and it is useful for syntax highlighting.
+The code is visible but not compiled, not editable and not executed.
+This significantly reduces the file size and it is useful for showing your code in a blog post for example.
+* `?mode=readonly` - it loads the editor in a readonly mode.
+It means that the code is transpiled and executed but you can't make changes.
+This also reduces the page's size because it is not loading Babel and CodeMirror (which is roughly 1.5MB)

 ## Continuing your work offline